Carol Brown (rower)

 Carol Page Brown (born April 19, 1953) is an American rower who competed in the 1976 Summer Olympics.
 She was also a member of the 1980 Olympic team women's eight that did not compete in the Moscow Olympic Games due to the US-led boycott.
 She was a member of the 1984 Olympic team in Los Angeles.
+She has been a spokesperson for political committee Let's Go Washington and its ballot initiative IL 26-638, which if passed would require all girls in Washington State to have their gender verified before playing interscholastic sports.

 Biography

 Brown rowed for Princeton University and was the founder and three-time captain of the Princeton women's swimming team.
 She was a member of three All American relay teams (1973 and 1974) one of which set an American record (1973).

 Her first US National Team was the 1974 World Championships where she and Princeton teammate Janet Youngholm raced to a fifth-place finish; the first US women's boat to reach a world championship finals.
 They qualified for the US Team by being National Champions in the pair event racing for Princeton University.
 At the 1975 World Rowing Championships, Brown won a silver medal with the women's eight.

 In 1976 she was a crew member of the American boat that won an Olympic bronze medal in the eight event, the first time women's rowing was on the Olympic program.
 Brown was a nine-times member of the US National Rowing Team including the 1980 and the 1984 Olympic Teams.
 She is the holder of three silver and one bronze world championship medals.
 She won a gold medal at the Henley Royal Regatta in 1981 in the coxed fours.
 This was the first time women raced at Henley.
 At the time of her retirement, she held more World Championship medals than any other US woman.